H-IAAC/hiaac-template/README.md

       ├── models             <- Trained and serialized models, model predictions, or model summaries │
       ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │                         the creators initials, and a short "-" delimited description, e.g.
-      │                         `1.0-jqp-initial-data-exploration`.
+      │                         "1.0-jqp-initial-data-exploration".
       │
       ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
       │